 - Start boiling water in your kettle.
-For Long Blacks and Americanos, avoid using water from the espresso machine's water tap as it gets too hot.
+Avoid using water from the espresso machine's water tap as it gets too hot.
 A temperature of 165°F to 185°F is ideal*.

 - Extract a double shot (about 2 oz) from your espresso machine.
 Make sure not to over-extract it, or else it becomes more astringent.
 You'll be tasting the espresso only - no milk or cream, so use good beans and pull good shots.